nununo/pyVela2017/README.md

 * [txdbus](https://pypi.python.org/pypi/txdbus), for its Twisted based interface to DBus.
 * [autobahn](https://crossbar.io/autobahn/), for its Twisted based WebSocket implementation.
 * [evdev](https://pypi.python.org/pypi/evdev), for its bindings to the Linux input handling subsystem.
+* [pylint](https://pypi.python.org/pypi/pylint), a Python source code analyzer.
 * [omxplayer](https://github.com/popcornmix/omxplayer), a flexible and high-performance Raspberry Pi command line video player.
 * [ALSA](https://www.alsa-project.org/main/index.php/Main_Page), the Advanced Linux Sound Architecture project.
 * [charts.js](https://www.chartjs.org), a simple yet flexible JavaScript charting library.
 * [chartjs-plugin-annotation.js](https://github.com/chartjs/chartjs-plugin-annotation), a charts.js plugin that draws lines and boxes on the chart area.

+> [Python Wires](https://pypi.python.org/pypi/wires/) is also a direct dependency for this project, by one of the authors.

 Lastly, a thank you note to the [Raspberry Pi Foundation](https://www.raspberrypi.org) for the Raspberry Pi.